I’ve been meditating regularly about as long as I’ve been rock climbing, just over two years. No longer a novice, but still a beginner in many ways.

 As I get more experience in both, I realize how meditating makes me a better climbing.

 One of the local gyms has lead climbing routes that are mind-bogglingly high.
 Six stories, to be precise.
-The photo above is a pictured of my boyfriend, Bernard, climbing one of those walls, about a third of the way up.
+The photo above is my boyfriend, Bernard, climbing one of those walls, about a third of the way up.
 (Don’t worry, I was not belaying him!)

 Although I am not tackling particularly difficult grades, just the fact that they are two or three times taller than the walls I usually climb is enough to get my heart racing.
 Halfway up, my legs usually start shaking involuntarily and I just want to come back down to the ground.